tehtbl/ansible-role-tmux/README.md

 Role Description
 ================

-Install and configure TMUX on your system.
+Install and configure tmux on your system.

 Example Playbook
 ================